 The circular sides of the device are for air intake and output.
 As the air passes through the device at 235 CFM, its filters capture particles as small as 5 microns.

 The air moves fairly slowly in comparison to some other units on the market.
 Yet, that’s what makes this product one of the quietest dust collectors I’ve come across.

 3. BUCKTOOL Wall Mount Dust Collector With Remote Control

 Now, this BUCKTOOL unit is more like what you might expect a dust collector to look like.
 The main part of the machine is about as big as the previous units.
 However, once you attach the dust bag, its size pretty much doubles.

-The device has a 1 HP motor with airflow speed of 300 CFM.
-As we already know, that’s rather slow, which should bode well for the amount of noise the unit creates.
-And indeed, according to the manufacturer’s estimate, the unit makes about 81 decibels of noise.
+The device has a 1 HP motor with airflow speed of 550 CFM.
+As we already know, that’s not too much, which should bode well for the amount of noise the unit creates.
+And indeed, according to some tests, the unit makes about 70 decibels of noise.
 Even though that’s not whisper-quiet, it’s certainly manageable.

-The device has a steel impeller with a metal frame and four rubber feet that should prevent it from vibrating across the floor.
-Alternately, you can also use the frame to mount the collector on the wall if you don’t have space on your floor.
+The device has a steel impeller with a metal frame and four wheels that should make it easy to move around.
+There’s also a braking system that will keep your device in place.
+Alternately, you can use the frame to mount the collector on the wall if you don’t have space on your floor.

 4. Shop Fox W1826 Wall Dust Collector

 Shop Fox is one of the most famous dust collector manufacturers on the market.
 As such, it’s no wonder that their product lineup includes one or two units that are relatively quiet.